James Harold Thompson

 James Harold Thompson (born November 10, 1944) was an American politician in the state of Florida.

 Thompson was born in Mobile, Alabama.
 He moved to Florida in 1945 with his family, and later attended Florida State University, earning a Juris Doctor degree.
 He is an attorney.
-He served in the Florida House of Representatives in the 10th district from November 5, 1974 to November 2, 1982 and the 8th district from November 2, 1982 to November 4, 1986.
+He served in the Florida House of Representatives in the 10th district from November 5, 1974, to November 2, 1982, and the 8th district from November 2, 1982, to November 4, 1986.
 From 1985 to 1986, he was Speaker of the Florida House of Representatives.

+In 1992, Gov. Lawton Chiles appointed Thompson to lead a committee reviewing the Growth Management Act.